-One of the main reasons we chose our specific coach was so that we could convert the existing bunkhouse (two bunk beds) into a separate, dedicated office for Marc, who continues to work full-time (virtually) at his regular 40 hour a week job during our travels.
-Marc has always placed a high value on work-life balance, health, wellness and on being a high producer at work, and had a separate office to work from in our stick n brick home (pictured below).
+One of the main reasons we chose our specific RV was so that we could convert the existing bunkhouse (two bunk beds) into a separate, dedicated office.
+Marc continues to work full-time (virtually) at his regular 40 hour a week job during our travels.
+He has always placed a high value on work-life balance, health, wellness and on being a high producer at work.
+He had a separate office to work from in our stick n brick home (pictured below).

 Here is Marc’s criteria for what he needed to achieve for his workspace while living in an RV:

-Once we realized how important these factors were in supporting Marc to create the environment he needed to work effectively and live happily, it made it a lot easier for us to narrow down our final choice of motorhome to the Tiffin Allegro Open Road 35QBA.
-Until that time, we’d been very seriously considering the new Winnebago Sightseer 33C, but it would have been a little more crowded and Marc would have had to work in the main living space, which wasn’t ideal.
+When we realized how important these factors were in supporting Marc to create the environment he needed to work effectively and live happily, it made it a lot easier for us to narrow down our final choice of motorhome to the Tiffin Allegro Open Road 35QBA.
+Until that time, we’d been very seriously considering the new Winnebago Sightseer 33C.
+But it would have been a little more crowded and Marc would have had to work in the main living space.
+Which wasn’t ideal.

-We’ve put together a pretty comprehensive video that covers the key steps of the bunkhouse to office conversion project in more detail, including a couple of the challenges we faced and several tips from our learning experience.
-We hope this video will prove to be a useful resource for anyone considering a renovation project in their RV, in particular, one that involves building an office and/or converting a bunkhouse into a dedicated workspace.
+We’ve put together a pretty comprehensive video that covers the key steps of the bunkhouse to office conversion project in more detail.
+This includes a couple of the challenges we faced and several tips from our learning experience.
+We hope this video will prove to be a useful resource for anyone considering a renovation project in their RV.
+Especially one that involves building an office and/or converting an RV bunkhouse into a dedicated workspace.
 Check it out.

 In a nutshell, there were 9 key phases of the project: